 Imagine you are having a conversation with someone about politics, and it quickly escalates to a debate (though most of us won’t have any problem imagining this scenario).
 They keep resisting your ideas while presenting things you disagree with.
 Now, there are two ways to handle this:

 As a More-ish Mind with a number of identities and narratives to project and protect, you will always find counterarguments that make your ideas seem right, regardless of their true value.
-Therefore, the aim is to not let them make you look weak when responding to someone else all up in your face.
+Therefore, the aim is to not let them make you look weak when responding to someone else’s thoughts up in your face.
 You need to win at any cost, and so you find ways to attack their opinions while defending and strengthening your own position.
-Even if winning isn’t possible, you are determined to stick to your guns and go down with the ship if that is what it takes to protect the all-powerful narrative or ‘way’ ingrained into your being.
+Even if winning isn’t possible, you are determined to stick to your guns and go down with the ship if that is what it takes to protect the all-powerful narrative or ‘way’ that is ingrained within you.

 Fortunately, an ‘Updated/Optimised Mind’ recognises the primal need for one-upmanship, thereby enabling you to avoid the pitfall of an ever-escalating, unwinnable debate that will only drain all parties involved.
 Now, rather than trying to prove yourself at the expense of others you can simply agree to disagree, or even better, consider how they arrived at their opinion or conclusion in order to evolve your way of thinking.
 In short, instead of losing yourself to the Egosystem of competition based emotion, you could take a step back and find a more subtle approach to deliver a stronger meaning in the long run, and without stepping into the ring if you will.
 Otherwise, you can simply avoid a toxic scenario by choosing to not engage in the compensation that continues to drive a More-ish Mind in circles.

-So no matter what you choose, the most important thing is that you see the reaction of your hard-wiring that drives you to dominate every situation you find yourself in.
-Sure, you can try to ignore it all and suppress any new light from entering the scene, thereby carrying on with this thicker type of influence for as long as you can.
-But I assure you that, from this point on, you’ll never be able to unsee this mess again, which will create an internal stir.
+No matter what you choose, the most important thing is that you see the reaction of your hard-wiring that drives you to dominate every situation you find yourself in.
+Sure, you can try to ignore it all and suppress any new light from entering the scene, thereby carrying the weight of outdated generational influence for as long as you can.
+But I assure you that, from this point on, you’ll never be able to unsee this mess again, which will create an internal stir!
 And if you can rollback and pretend that these draining processes don’t apply to you, then you simply never saw any of it properly in the first place.
 Either that or you are already well-equipped to handle the processes that a More-ish Mind demands.